How did COVID-19 reshape social work students’ learning?

 How did communication land with students?

 Students needed timely, unambiguous updates as guidance and placement arrangements changed.
-Providers that maintained a single, up-to-date source of truth and summarised what changed and why reduced unnecessary friction.
-Multi-channel updates worked best when paired with practical access support for students with limited connectivity, and when disability-related adjustments were explicit.
+Providers reduced friction by keeping one up-to-date source of truth and summarising what had changed and why, which aligns with how social work students describe the communication they need.
+Multi-channel updates worked best when paired with practical access support for students with limited connectivity and clear, explicit disability-related adjustments.
 Staff development focused on being reliable sources of information as well as educators.

 What new norms endure in social work education?

 Hybrid delivery and flexible assessment are now part of the toolkit.
-Blending on-campus activity with online seminars and supervision enables continuity when circumstances shift, and mirrors contemporary practice settings.
-Assessment clarity matters most: plain-language criteria, exemplars and predictable feedback turnaround reduce anxiety and align expectations, especially when modes of delivery vary during a module.
+Blending on-campus activity with online seminars and supervision enables continuity when circumstances shift and mirrors contemporary practice settings.
+Assessment clarity matters: plain-language criteria, exemplars, and predictable feedback turnaround reduce anxiety and align expectations, especially when modes of delivery vary within a module.

 What next for resilience and prospects?

-Programmes retain disruption-ready playbooks, prioritise early confirmation of placements and publish clear schedules.
-Many now analyse text-based case materials within modules to build confidence handling complex records and multi-agency information.
+Programmes retain disruption-ready playbooks, prioritise early confirmation of placements, and publish clear schedules.
+Many now analyse text-based case materials within modules to build confidence in handling complex records and multi-agency information.
 The direction of travel centres on reliability in delivery alongside the human qualities the profession prizes.

 How Student Voice Analytics helps you